-Division Net Budget (£m) Actuals to Date (£m) Forecast (£m) Forecast Variance (£m) Housing General Fund 23.8 5.5 39.5 15.7 Total Housing General Fund 23.8 5.5 39.5 15.7
+Division Net Budget (£m) Actuals to Date (£m) Forecast (£m) Forecast Variance (£m) Housing General Fund 23.8 11.3 39.5 15.7 Total Housing General Fund 23.8 11.3 39.5 15.7

-4.65 At period 4, the Housing directorate has a General Fund forecast overspend of £15.7m (65.9%) against the budget of £23.8m owing to the demand pressures within temporary accommodation.

-- 4.66 The demand in temporary accommodation is specifically within the nightly paid portfolio and is in line with the increasing activity experienced in the 2023-24 financial year.
-It should be noted that the 2023-24 position was aided by additional one-off resources such as top-ups to government grant funding. - 4.67 The overspend is mainly attributable to a forecast spend of £21.5m on nightly paid accommodation against a £6.4m budget resulting in a £15.1m forecast overspend.
+- 4.72 At period 5, the Housing directorate has a General Fund forecast overspend of £15.7m (65.9%) against the net budget of £23.8m owing to the demand pressures within temporary accommodation. - 4.73 The demand in temporary accommodation is specifically within the nightly paid portfolio and is in line with the increasing activity experienced in the 2023-24 financial year. - 4.74 The overspend is mainly attributable to a forecast spend of £21.5m on nightly paid accommodation against a £6.4m budget resulting in a £15.1m forecast overspend.
 Forecasting accuracy has been improved, and continues to be improved further, following the implementation of the NEC Housing IT system and ongoing improvements to data quality and reporting from the system.
 Despite prevention work, the service is experiencing an ongoing increase in demand with the number of paid units increasing by on average 50 units per month.
-The forecast spend is based on this level of activity continuing for the remainder of the financial year. - 4.68 The pressure is being experienced nationally and regionally.
-London boroughs that have published their 2024-25 Month 2 or Quarter 1 forecasts have reported forecast overspends in nightly rate accommodation such as Newham9 (£29.5m), Redbridge10 (£10.1m), Lewisham11 (£10m) and Hackney12 (£7.4m, with a reported additional 330 households in TA since May 2023).
-Westminster13 reported a 2023-24 revenue outturn overspend in TA of £25.4m, with a 31% increase in activity from 2021-22 Quarter 1 to 2023-24 Quarter 4. - 4.69 The Concorde Sycamore Windsor (CSW) portfolio is forecasting a £1.6m pressure (reduced from Period 3 pressure of £1.8m).
-This could be reduced further if the Sycamore building becomes operational within this financial year. - 4.70 The bad debt provision forecast has been increased by an additional £1.5m.
-This is a prudent approach until such time as the data cleansing work and debt recovery and bad debt write offs work is completed.
-This project is yet to be instigated as other projects are higher priority hence the prudent assumption within the forecast. - 4.71 The pressures are partially offset by an additional £1.9m additional Homelessness Prevention Grant (HPG) and £0.4m underspend forecast on the smaller portfolios within temporary accommodation.
+The forecast spend is based on this level of activity continuing for the remainder of the financial year and the average cost per night continuing to rise.
+The average cost per night has increased to £64.19 from £56 per night in the prior year. - 4.75 The pressure is being experienced nationally and regionally.
+London boroughs' published 2024-25 forecasts have reported forecast overspends in nightly rate accommodation such as Newham9 (£32.9m), Redbridge10 (£10.1m), Lewisham11 (£13m) and Hackney12 (£19.5m).
+Westminster13 reported a 2023-24 revenue outturn overspend in TA of £25.4m, with a 31% increase in activity from 2021-22 Quarter 1 to 2023-24 Quarter 4. - 4.76 The Concorde Sycamore Windsor (CSW) portfolio is maintaining a forecasted £1.6m pressure.
+This could be reduced if the Sycamore building becomes operational within this financial year.

-9 Summer 2024 Finance Review Report Agenda for Cabinet on Tuesday 6th August 2024, 10.30 a.m. (newham.gov.uk)
+9 Quarter Two 2024/25 Budget Monitoring and Review Agenda for Cabinet on Tuesday 15th October 2024, 10.30 a.m.